-Missed Exams: Missed exams due to legitimate reasons should be taken prior to the reporting of mid-term or final grades as applicable.
+Missed Exams: Missed exams due to legitimate reasons should be taken prior to the reporting of a midterm or final grade as applicable.
 It is the responsibility of the student to reschedule the makeup with the instructor.
 The Instructor reserves the right to change the test format of any makeup.
-Instructors are not required to do makeup work for an unexcused class absence.
-The Instructor also reserves the right to give full or partial credit for any makeup work that is allowed and that resulted from an unexcused absence.
+Instructors are not required to issue make-up work for an unexcused class absence Instructor also reserves the right to give full or partial credit for any makeup work that is allowed and that resulted from an unexcused absence.

 Missed Quizzes: Missed quizzes due to legitimate reasons should be rescheduled within one week of the scheduled quiz or a date assigned by the Instructor.
 It is the responsibility of the student to reschedule makeup quizzes.
 The Instructor reserves the right to change the test format of the makeup quiz.
-Instructors are not required to makeup work for unexcused class absences.
-Instructors reserve the right to give full or partial credit for any make-up work that is allowed and that resulted from an unexcused absence.
+The instructor is not required to make up work for unexcused class absences.
+The instructor reserves the right to give full or partial credit for any makeup work that is allowed resulting from an unexcused absence.

 Attendance: Attendance is based on the student missing no more than 10% out of the semester without a valid excuse.
-After the 10% the instructor may withdraw the student at their discretion.
+After the 10%, the instructor may withdraw the student at their discretion.
 Any student thirty or more minutes late will be counted absent.
 Students that leave before class is dismissed will be counted absent.
 The Instructor reserves the right to dock points for any missed class without a legitimate excuse.